oopjs/oopjs/README.md

 # oop.js
-[oop.js](http://www.oopjs.com) is a lightweight pseudo-object-oriented library for extendable and reusable objects in JavaScript. oop.js works in the browser and in Node.JS projects.
+[oop.js](http://www.oopjs.com) is a lightweight pseudo-object-oriented library for extensible and reusable objects in JavaScript. oop.js works in the browser and in Node.JS projects.
-This software is released as-is under an MIT license, and offered with no guarantees, implied or otherwise.
-You may copy, modify, and redistribute oop.js freely and without limitation.

 Developed by [aewing](http://www.github.com/aewing)